This week’s ESD Q&A question is about Constant Monitors:

 Question: What would be the the advantages or disadvantages of using a single wire or dual wire monitor?

 Single wire constant monitors work on capacitance technology and use single wire wrist straps.
-The monitors send a signal down the wire to the wrist strap and expects to encounter some capacitance (approximately that of a person).
-If there is a mass indicated at the end of the coil cord, the monitor assumes that the person is connected and puts the monitor into an unalarmed state.
+The monitors send a signal down the wire to the wrist strap and measures for capacitance.
+If there is a mass indicated (approximately that of a person) at the end of the coil cord, the monitor assumes that the person is connected and puts the monitor into an unalarmed state.